 Have a box of old camcorder tapes sitting unviewed in your closet?
 Would you like to enjoy them with your family again?
-Whatever types of tapes you have, we can put them onto DVDs for easy enjoyment.
+Whatever types of tapes you have, we can convert them to digital format for easy enjoyment.
 You can replay those "Funniest Home Video" segments again and again, skip the boring parts of the graduation ceremony, and have a lot of fun remembering the good times.

 Have questions?
 Over the years we have done many thousands of transfers of all types.
 Here are the questions we most commonly receive, and the answers:

 Q: Should I transfer to flash drive, hard drive, or DVD?

 It depends on how you like to "consume" video content.
 If you watch on your TV, and have a DVD player connected to it, then DVD is best for you.
 If you prefer to watch most content on your computer or, tablet, or phone, then choose files on a flash drive or a hard drive.
 Many customers today are requesting transfers via both methods.

 Q: My tapes are really old.
 I haven't played them in a long time.
 Will you still be able to transfer them?

 We can successfully transfer almost any tape you bring us.
 While many tapes have held up rather well over time, others are beginning to show deterioration.
 Storage conditions frequently have more of an effect on playability than time.
 Tapes that are from the early days of VHS- first sold in 1977-can transfer successfully, while others which are much more recent may not.
 With the recent extreme weather we've had in our area, we have received tapes which are water or mold damaged.
 Many of them transferred quite well; others had spots or persistent lines across the display.